-Cryptopia entered the virtual currencies exchange business in 2014 and was founded by the entrepreneur duo Rob Dawson and Adam Clark.
-The exchange struggled in its first few years in the industry until 2017 when the founders decided to quit their jobs to work full time on the company.
+Cryptopia entered the virtual currency exchange business in 2014 and was founded by the entrepreneur duo Rob Dawson and Adam Clark.
+The exchange struggled in its first few years in the industry until 2017 when the founders decided to quit their jobs to work full time for the company.

-The exchange recorded an influx of user registration that same year, and it moved from 30,000 users to over 1 million users from May to December 2017.
-This placed Cryptopia has one of the leading exchanges in New Zealand.
+The exchange recorded an influx of user registrations that same year, and it moved from 30,000 users to over 1 million users from May to December 2017.
+This placed Cryptopia as one of the leading exchanges in New Zealand.

 All was good until January 2019, when the exchange was notoriously hacked and millions of dollars stolen from its purse.
 Data from Elementus, a blockchain analytics company, revealed that the exchange lost about $16 million in ETH and other ERC20 tokens during the incident.